dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - Intro to PowerShell Lambdas Creating An Automatic Shutdown Policy for EC2 Instances.md

 ![_config.yml]({{ site.baseurl }}/images/aws/testempty.png)

 The next test event is to handle use cases where we pass a specific instance.
-Below is an example I created using one of my existing instances.
+Below is an example I created using one of my existing EC2 machines.
 If you want to follow along, make sure you update your body to match something in your environment.

 ```powershell